-This Cajun pasta is comforting, a little spicy, and comes together in one pot for minimal clean-up.
-This recipe is perfect for an easy weeknight dinner or quick meal prep and gets even more delicious after a few days in the fridge.
-You can completely control the spice level of this recipe so if you’re a fan of heat, simply add more cayenne and opt for a spicy sausage!
-And if you’re not a fan, leave them out.
-It’s as simple as that.
+Cajun pasta is proof positive that pasta can adapt to just about any kind of flavor profile.
+It’s one of the reasons it’s so so popular.
+This Cajun pasta recipe is comforting, a little spicy, and comes together in one pot for minimal clean-up.
+It makes for an easy weeknight dinner or quick meal prep and, like lots of spicy food, it gets even more delicious after a few days in the fridge.
 Now let’s dive into this delicious one-pot recipe!

 Get more recipes like this in the Workweek Lunch Meal Prep Program with access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!